NLnetLabs/cascade/doc/manual/source/architecture.rst

 keys and to cryptographically sign DNS RRSET data, storing the generated keys in on-disk files.

-For operators wishing to use a HSM Cascade can connect directly to KMIP compatible HSMs, or to PKCS#11 compatible HSMs via our :program:`kmip2pkcs11` daemon which is installed automatically as part of our Cascade packages.
+For operators wishing to use an HSM, Cascade can connect directly to KMIP compatible HSMs, or to PKCS#11 compatible HSMs via our :program:`kmip2pkcs11` daemon which is installed automatically as part of our Cascade packages.